 Chianti

-Drove to Chianti region, first stop at Hotel Belvedere to admire the typical Chianti countryside then on to charming Castellini in Chianti for a coffee stop before driving to Greve, a delightful medieval town in Chianti to eat our lunch.
+On day 6 we drove to Chianti region.
+Our first stop was at Hotel Belvedere to admire the typical Chianti countryside and stop for a coffee.
+Then on to charming Castellini in Chianti for another coffee stop.
+After our refuel we continued on to Greve, a delightful medieval town in Chianti to find somewhere for lunch.

-Long drive (an hour and a half) to the hill town of Cortona, on the edge of Tuscany / Umbria with an amazing view of Lago Trasimeno.
-We walked the very steep winding streets to a fortress at the very top of the hill past the church of Santa Margerita.
-Magnificent views of the surrounding countryside from the fortress at the highest point.
-Coffee stop in the lovely town square which is where Under the Tuscan Sun was filmed.
-There were escalators from the car park to the town walls.
+After lunch it was a long drive (an hour and a half) to the hill town of Cortona.
+This is right on the edge of Tuscany / Umbria with an amazing view of Lago Trasimeno.
+We walked the very steep, winding streets to a fortress at the very top of the hill past the church of Santa Margerita.
+From here we could take in the magnificent views of the surrounding countryside.
+At the fortress you’re at the highest point.
+Finally it was time for a wine stop in the lovely town square which is where Under the Tuscan Sun was filmed.
+There were escalators from the car park to the town walls which makes the town more accessible.

 Siena

-All day in Siena visiting the Fort (Fortezza Medicea) and the beautiful Botanical Gardens for lunch Then afternoon drinks at Campo in the sunshine.
-We found the origins of the city in the Castellano area.
-Finished the Basilica and cloisters of San Francesco which was almost destroyed by fire in 1655.
+Luckily we had another day in Siena scheduled, looking to slow down after a busy few days.
+Even though we were trying do do Tuscany in a week, it’s important to plan in break days.
+We visited the Fort (Fortezza Medicea) and the beautiful Botanical Gardens for lunch which is free to visit.
+We enjoyed afternoon drinks at Campo in the sunshine.
+It’s the perfect spot for an Aperol (how very predictable!).
+We explored the origins of the city in the Castellano area and finished at the Basilica and cloisters of San Francesco which was almost destroyed by fire in 1655.

 Our evening consisted of a drink near Piazza San Domenico looking towards Duomo, dinner near Duomo at Trattoria La Tellina, via delle Terme.
-Last look at Piazza del Campo at nightime (beautiful) before returning to Hotel.
+We had one last look at Piazza del Campo at sunset which was stunning before returning to Hotel for an early night.

 Hill Towns to Home

-Checked out of our hotel by 11 and drove to hill towns of Monteriggione, another walled town and Certaldo, where we had lunch on a lovely garden terrace with wonderful views towards San Gimignano – then to Pisa Airport to hand back car.
-Full/full policy an experience!
-Jet 2 flight from Pisa at 19.35 arriving in Birmingham at 21.00 delayed I hour.
+We checked out of our hotel by 11 and drove to some more hill towns, Monteriggione, another walled town and Certaldo.
+We had lunch on a lovely garden terrace with wonderful views towards San Gimignano – then to Pisa Airport to hand back the car and get an evening flight home.

 If you’re looking for more fabulous Italian holiday ideas then take a look at this guide to Bologna with kids.
 And make sure you check out these 7 reasons to take the kids to Tuscany.

-Make sure you in for later to help you plan your own one week Tuscany itinerary.
+Make sure you pin for later to help you plan your own one week Tuscany itinerary.